-Definitions, origins, development, functions, systems and perspectives of law; theories on law and justice; overview of the judicial system and the role of the legislature; reference to the U.S. model; the legal profession and legal ethics; methods of alternative dispute resolution; interaction between law and society; impact of law on society - impact of society on law; law and (in)equality; diversity; privacy; international human rights.
+Definitions, origins, development, functions, systems and perspectives of law; theories on law and justice; overview of the U.S. judicial and legislative system and the legal profession; interaction between law and society; law and (in) equality, diversity, privacy; and human rights.